 I soon realized, however, that I never actually cared about those things.
 Sure, it can be convenient, but it really isn’t the end of the world.
 Your needs can be taken care of in a small town just as easily as in a big city.

 How Do People Make Money Living in a Small Town?

 The biggest hurdle to moving to a small town is the jobs.
 Big cities are where the best jobs are.
 Although you can find work in small towns, it is generally limited to low-paying service positions or manufacturing work (which is slowly being replaced by automation anyway).
 However, a few sectors generally have jobs available in or near any small town – healthcare, education, and sales, to name a few.

 Additionally, some folks choose to live in small towns that are within commuting distance to larger cities.
 I live near Harrisburg and Reading, both cities with far more industries than my small town.
 Both are about a 45-minute commute.

 With the shift to more remote working opportunities, the idea that jobs are only available in cities might be changing.

-If you are interested in moving to a small town to save money, you should absolutely try to find a good job working remotely.
-Various industries are shifting to online work, like information technology, graphic design, project management, even teaching.
+If you are interested in moving to a small town to save money, you should try to find a good job working remotely.
+Various industries are shifting to online work, like information technology, graphic design, project management, and even teaching.

 What is the Best Small Town to Live in?